 At this point in the migration process, you should be able to browse and test your site on Kinsta using the temporary Kinsta URL (e.g., http://example.kinsta.cloud/).

-If your site is currently using SSL (HTTPS), it’s important to note that it won’t be possible to preview the site over HTTPS using the live domain until you either install a Custom SSL certificate on the Kinsta site or until you point the DNS for the domain at the Kinsta IP address, at which time you can generate a free Let’s Encrypt SSL certificate.
-Generating a free Let’s Encrypt SSL certificate requires that the domain is pointing at the Kinsta IP address.
+If your site is currently using SSL (HTTPS), it’s important to note that it won’t be possible to preview the site over HTTPS using the live domain unless you install a Custom SSL certificate on the Kinsta site.

 The second option is to run a search and replace to update the URLs in the database to use http:// so that the site loads over http:// instead of https://.
-Then you can update the DNS, generate the Let’s Encrypt SSL certificate, and finally, run a second search and replace to switch the domains back to https://.
+Once you’ve pointed your domain to Kinsta and an SSL certificate has been generated for the site, you’ll need to run a second search and replace to switch the domains back to https://.

-When you’re ready to point your domain at Kinsta, you’ll need to update the DNS for your domain to point it at the Kinsta IP address for your site.
-Please see the following article:
+When you’re ready to point your domain at Kinsta, you’ll need to update the DNS for your domain to point it at the Kinsta IP address as outlined in our How to Add a Domain to a Site on Kinsta article.

 Install Kinsta MU-Plugin

 Our Kinsta MU-plugin is automatically installed on fresh WordPress installations done here at Kinsta.
-However, since you’ve migrated your site yourself, you’ll need to download and install the Kinsta MU plugin manually.
-This includes our full page caching and other functionality such as the ability to deploy the Kinsta CDN.
+However, since you’ve migrated your site yourself and site files were overwritten (including this plugin), you’ll need to download and install the Kinsta MU plugin manually.
+This includes our full page caching and other functionality, such as the ability to deploy the Kinsta CDN.